amantinband/clean-architecture/README.md

 ## Domain Events & Eventual Consistency

+> Note: Eventual consistency and the domain events pattern add a layer of complexity.
+If you don't need it, don't use it.
+If you need it, make sure your system is designed properly and that you have the right tools to manage failures.

 The domain is designed so each use case which manipulates data, updates a single domain object in a single transaction.

-For example, when a user deletes a subscription, the only change that happens atomically is the subscription is marked as deleted
+For example, when a user cancels a subscription, the only change that happens atomically is the subscription is marked as canceled:

 ```csharp
 public ErrorOr<Success> CancelSubscription(Guid subscriptionId)